federicotdn/verb/README.md

 #+end_src
 ```

 Babel source blocks in Verb mode accept a header argument called `:op`.
-Its default value is `:op send`.
+Its default value is `send` (this means adding `:op send` is equivalent to not adding it at all).

 #### Sending Requests (`:op send`)